oshaughnessy/sierramountainll/_pages/rules.md

 _But..._ if the softball slips from the pitcher's hand, it's in play and the runner may attempt to steal.

+For more on stealing bases in softball, see [Softball Base Running: The Circle Rule](https://www.littleleague.org/university/articles/softball-base-running-the-circle-rule/){:target="_blank"}
+{: .notice }

 [^1]: League ground rule